TUNISIA: Kelmti Horra - Emel Mathlouthi

 “Mathlouthi spontaneously sung, amidst the backdrop of chanting and noise, a song so beautiful in both its melody and its lyrics it could only infuse hope into the hearts of those that hear it.”

 Mathlouthi spontaneously sung, amidst the backdrop of chanting and noise, a song so beautiful in both its melody and its lyrics it could only infuse hope into the hearts of those that hear it.
-The song in that context is so potent that it brought tears to my eyes the first time I saw it.
+The song in that context is so potent that it brought tears to my eyes the first time I saw and heard it performed in that context.
 What’s more, the imagery of the video is made even more powerful as she lights a candle.
 This to me represents the eternal flame and fire we have within that drives us to fight for change.
-Low and behold, hours later that very same day the Tunisian dictator resigned and fled to Saudi Arabia.
+Lo and behold, hours later that very same day the Tunisian dictator resigned and fled to Saudi Arabia.
 It is worth reading a translation of the lyrics to this entire track if you can, however, for just a brief snapshot I will show you what the opening verse means.
 She sings:

 We are free peoples who are not afraid,

 And for those who resist we are the voice,

 We are free and our word is free,